Guidance - Zombies

 About the artist:

-Samuel is an independent dance artist based in London.
+Samir is an independent dance artist based in London.
 As a performer he has worked with Yvonne Rainer, Chales Linehan, Lucy McCormick, Florence Peake, Joe Moran, Pablo Bronstein, Theo Clinkard, Franko B, Rahel Vonmoos, Simon Vincenzi and Robert Clark performing these works on both high profile and underground spaces across the UK and internationally.
 As a maker he has performed his work in the Netherlands, Sweden, Germany and the UK.
 His work can manifest as video, durational or installation based performances and interventions or just a good old show.